aplteam/Launchy/Docs/Launchy_manual.md

 ### `DYALOGSTARTUPDEBUG`

-If this is assigned a 1 on the command line Dyalog only traps WS FULL errors during the startup process.
+If this is assigned a 1 on the command line, Dyalog only traps WS FULL errors during the startup process.
 Otherwise all errors are trapped.

 ### `DYALOGSTARTUPSTOP`

 If this is assigned a 1 on the command line Dyalog will stop early in the startup process.
 This allows a user to trace through the code, typically in order to identify the source of a problem.

-Note that on non-Windows platforms the name of the file is case sensitive.

 ## Setup.dyalog

 If Dyalog finds a file `setup.dyalog` in any of the User Command folders then a function `Setup` within that file is executed.
-This is perfect for making amendments to your session etc.
+This can be used for making amendments to your session etc.

 ### The check box "Execute setup.dyalog"